ahvo/Insight_Stock_Error_Challenge/README.md

 * Predicted stock prices should be labeled as predicted.txt in a pipe-delimited format
 * Window specification file should be labeled as window.txt.

-  _Note: For window number, please DO NOT use decimals to indicate a whole-number (i.e. Use 4 instread of 4.0)._
+  _Note: For window number, please DO NOT use decimals to indicate a whole-number (i.e. Use 4 instead of 4.0)._

 #### actual.txt sample: